-The reason I like beef chuck is that it usually has about a 15 percent fat content, which is just about right.
+Beef chuck usually has about a 15 percent fat content, which is just about right.
 You could use sirloin, or a combination of sirloin and chuck would work, too.
 If you wanted to get really extravagant you could even grind your own Kobe beef burgers.Continue to 2 of 8 below.

 02 of 08

 Chill Cubes of Beef in Freezer for 30 Minutes

 Freezing the meat helps it hold its shape better and keeps it firm, so it goes through the grinder more easily.
 Also, starting with semi-frozen meat is preferable from a food safety standpoint.Continue to 3 of 8 below.

 03 of 08